 - Test architect: has an in-depth understanding of all the technical nuances of the product being developed.

 - Team lead: makes important decisions concerning the testing strategy based on the results obtained.

-Each specialist strives to provide stability, predictability, and transparency to the project while maintaining optimal speed.
+Each specialist strives to provide stability, predictability, quality assurance and transparency to the project while maintaining optimal speed.
 The team is easily scalable and can be expanded with new skills quickly.
 The flexible interaction of the participants allows for effective solutions to many tasks.